Have you ever wondered what it would be like to pick the brain of an Elite SAS Commander?

 We were rewarded for our effort with an incredible view before us and it was simply breathtaking!

-During hour venture out into the wilderness and up that mountain, I was alarmed at the amount of times our Instructor stopped to soak in the view and claim “Wow!
+During hour venture out into the wilderness and up that mountain, I was alarmed at the number of times our Instructor stopped to soak in the view and claim “Wow!
 Would you look at that View”

 It made me realise a few things.